Based on the book by Adele Faber and Elaine Mazlish.

 (Book by Adele Faber and Elaine Mazlish)

-Led by Deirdre Knowles, MA, Family Therapist, Parent Educator and Mother of 5
+Deirdre Knowles, MA, LMHC Family Therapist, Parent Educator and Mother of 5

 Topics:

-To arrange a presentation for your group, contact Deirdre Knowles
+For further information, or to arrange a presentation for your group, contact me.

 ~~~~~~~~~~~~~~~